ioi/ioi.github.io/checklist.md

     - preferably 10 Gpbs for backbone between switches
 - desirable: support for multicast for imaging.
 Do a quick calculation of the time needed to re-image all computers.
 - desirable: intuitive IP addressing scheme to allow for quick diagnosis
+- desirable: a local DNS server (synchronizing `/etc/hosts` is painful)

 To prevent contestant PCs communicating, there are several options:

 - put each machine onto its own individual VLAN
   - something must be responsible for routing between the individual VLANs and the contest web server (and other services).
 This could be a network switch performing layer 3 routing (with appropriate firewalling), or each contest server could itself be present on every individual VLAN using 802.1q tagging.
 A network switch performing layer 3 routing is preferable, because this also allows multicast traffic to span all VLANs.
 (If the imaging server must itself register onto each VLAN, then the ability to multicast is lost).
 - some Cisco hardware supports the concept of a “Private VLAN”.
 Machines on a Private VLAN can only send traffic to a designated upstream machine, effectively isolating them from all other machines on the same ethernet segment.
 This also easily supports multicast

 An intuitive IP addressing scheme is very helpful for diagnosing problems on the fly.
 This can be achieved in several ways, but all require some customisation of the DHCP server: